apache/parquet-format/LogicalTypes.md

 ### GEOMETRY

-`GEOMETRY` is used for geometry features in the Well-Known Binary (WKB) format with linear/planar edges interpolation.
+`GEOMETRY` is used for geospatial features in the Well-Known Binary (WKB) format with linear/planar edges interpolation.
 It must annotate a `BYTE_ARRAY` primitive type.
 See [Geospatial.md](Geospatial.md) for more detail.